QIWI-API/payments-docs/payments_en.html.md

    * `token` – HMAC function key which you can obtain in your [Account](https://kassa.qiwi.com/service/core/merchants?);
    * `parameters` – string from step 1;

-3. Compare `X-Api-Signature-SHA256` HTTP header value with the result of step 2.
+3. Compare the notification signature with the result of step 2.
+If there is no difference, the validation is successful.

 ## PAYMENT, CAPTURE, REFUND Notification Types

+`PAYMENT`, `CAPTURE`, `REFUND` notifications are sending on events of payment operation, payment confirmation, and refund for payment, accordingly.
+Notification type is specified in `type` parameter.

 <ul class="nestedList header">
     <li><h3>HEADERS</h3>